ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Oath Of Avarice**<sup>(CFSA)</sup> %% Fold %%

 Wealth is the availability of goods and services, and thus is a representation of both power and opportunity.
 A wealthy benefactor can save a civilization, while a wealthy tyrant can turn the world on its head.
-You’ve sworn to let nothing stand between you and the accumulation of wealt6h, as any whim that takes you can be accomplished with the prudent use of overwhelming financial might.
+You’ve sworn to let nothing stand between you and the accumulation of wealth, as any whim that takes you can be accomplished with the prudent use of overwhelming financial might.
 You may have attracted the attention of the Currency Conspiracy, for if your greed blinds you to the truth of their work, they will gladly take you into their ranks.

 **Tenets of Avarice**